 The river, the mountain and the human ancestor are all vitally important in defining tribal identity.

 For the Tainui tribes, the harbours, rivers and swamps of Waikato provided food and other resources, and its mountains and ranges were strongholds.
 These places became identified with ancestors, and were celebrated in sayings and songs.
 Settlements sprang up throughout the region, usually on hilltops or beside lakes.
 Whāingaroa and Aotea harbours were traditional centres of population, as were mountains such as Maungatautari.
-As waka traffic increased along the rivers in the 19th century, numbers of riverbank settlements multiplied.
-Major settlements on the Waikato River, for example, included Kirikiriroa (now Hamilton), Kaitotehe pā at Taupiri, and Ngāruawāhia.
+As waka traffic increased along the rivers in the 19th century, riverbank settlements multiplied.
+Major settlements on the Waikato River included Kirikiriroa (now Hamilton), Kaitotehe pā at Taupiri, and Ngāruawāhia.

-These movements, and the spread of muskets, created further tensions.
+These movements, and the diffusion of muskets, created further tensions.
 Ngāti Hauā, which had expanded its influence under the powerful chief Te Waharoa, ejected Ngāti Maru from Maungatautari in 1830.
-Ngāti Hauā and their allies from Tauranga Moana tribes in the Bay of Plenty continued to fight Ngāti Maru to the north and Te Arawa in the east during the 1830s and 1840s.
+Ngāti Hauā and their allies from Tauranga Moana tribes in the Bay of Plenty continued to fight Ngāti Maru to the north and Te Arawa to the east in the 1830s and 1840s.
 Ngāti Maniapoto and Waikato tribes waged war against Taranaki tribes and their Ngāti Toa allies in the 1820s and 1830s.
-Meanwhile Ngāpuhi made periodic raids.
+Meanwhile, Ngāpuhi made periodic raids.
 It was during this period of upheaval that Europeans first began to arrive in the Waikato region.

 The first Europeans to enter Waikato were welcomed by Māori because of the resources they offered.